CeeJayyy007/Canvass-AI-Project/README.md

 - On your terminal, run `pip install locust` to install locust for load testing
 - On your terminal, run `locust -f simulator.py`
 - Follow the URL link [http://0.0.0.0:8089/] displayed from the command above.
 Note: If the given URL Link does not load the Locust's Web UI, please use [http://localhost:8089/] instead.
-- From the interactive Web UI, select number of users to simulate, select spawn rate and select Host Url.
-Host URL is the URL that runs your project [http://localhost:8000/]
+- From the interactive Web UI, select `Number of users (peak concurrency)` to simulate, select `Spawn rate (users started/second)` and select `Host` Url.
+Host URL is the URL that you run your project on [http://localhost:8000/]
-- CLick `Start Streaming` to start test
+- Click `Start Swarming` to start test

+# Additional Information

+## Limitations and Challenges

+1. Inanbility to include tests with the project due to time constraints

+## Final Words

+Special appreciation to the team and everyone involved in this process for the privilege to learn and participate.
+It has really been an opportunity to learn and grow and I am sincerely grateful!